Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 While the price and ease of a Target two-piece may sound appealing at first, I’m a firm believer in getting what you pay for.

 How long did your last fast fashion suit last you?
 I thought so.
-This summer, make an investment in the vacations of summer future and get yourself some durable, flattering, ethically made swimwear.
+This summer, make an investment in the vacations of summer future and get yourself some durable, flattering, eco-friendly swimwear.

 Sustainable Swimwear Explained

 Hold up.
-What is ethical swimwear?
+What is eco-friendly swimwear?
 What’s wrong with regular bikinis?

 Well, the biggie is that most swimsuits are made from plastic – specifically, nylon and polyester.